mamaz/mobile-development-workflow/README.md

 **hotfix/**

 Hotfix branch is for fixing the bug happened in production, this is branched directly from master on specific tag.
 After linting, unit testing, and code reviewing is done.
 Hotfix is merged to master branch.

 This branch, whenever pushed, should automatically run lint, unit tests, and creating build.
 Then it should be reviewed by lead developer before it’s merged to master and develop

 Have the same **develop** and **master** as the Development Mode.

+## Rules
+* **We create builds for consumers (QA , Internal Users, or Penetration Testers), when we want to release.**
+* **QA tests** on **release branch** on **stabilization phase**.
+* Developers should make sure their work is done according to stories and already test them before doing code review.
+* “Real” Unit Tested :)
+* Approver **MUST** checkout branch on PR and **see by their own eyes, that things is proper** before clicking the approve button.
+* No builds comes from develop branch for other consumers, develop build is only for developer.
+CI will not create build for develop branch.
+Developers should be able to make builds locally.
+* Make builds from release branch (stabilization) daily.
+* Only hot fix branch can directly make builds.
+* Release branch is a branching from develop, release branch contains commits that wants to be stabilized and released, a release candidate.
+* On release branch, several release candidate can be tagged.
+Ex: v.1.0.1-RC1.
+* Once QA team declares the build is stable, release is merged to master and tagged, it is also merged back to develop.
+* Tagging format is like this: v.1.15.0-7001 (v.<version><buildNumber>).

 ## Roles
 ### Developer